Updated: Sep 7

 It was started in the early 2000s by a self-taught British man named David J Gower who converted a small and barren piece of land into the most fertile ground for growing organic food by making vermicompost on it from natural resources to enrich the soil, eventually helping out farmers from across the state who later went on to build their own ‘worm-houses’ to produce tons of high-grade fertilizer without harming the environment.

-Through advocating and following organic agricultural practices in the process of growing food, Ambrosia Organic Farm condemns the use of pesticides and chemically-loaded fertilizers that diminish the quality of the soil, adversely affects human health, increases its toxicity and makes it devoid of any nutritional value.
+Through advocating and following organic agricultural practices in the process of growing food, Ambrosia Organic Farm condemns the use of pesticides and chemically-loaded fertilizers that diminish the quality of the soil, adversely affects human health, increase its toxicity and make it devoid of any nutritional value.